Ayyappanum Koshiyum: Plot

 After signing at the station, Koshy goes back on his word, and his lawyer submits the video proof at the enquiry.
-Ayyappan has no answers to the enquiry done by the DYSP Cherian George and despite saving Jessy's job, he is sure that his job is lost.
-Koshy meets him outside the DySP office and boards the bus to Attappadi, seemingly to apologise to him, but due to ego, they both challenge one another and Koshy leaves in his car.
-Furious at this blatant act of pride, Ayyappan savagely beats a small-time crook Kuttamani (who was aiding Koshy), in front of Koshy and demolishes Kuttamani's illegal building.
-Visibly horrified at Ayyappan raining down fury on Kuttamani, Satheesh reveals to Koshy that 25 years ago, Ayyappan was a brutal communist leader, who had killed 13 men, as they were commissioned by the landlords to get rid of union workers during Kummatti festival at Mundoor.
-He was caught by MLA Master Chathan and made to join the police force, He had also turned very mild.
-He finds out that Ayyappan had a nickname during those days of crime Mundoor Maadan.
+Ayyappan has no answers to the enquiry done by the DYSP Cherian George, and despite saving Jessy's job, he is sure that his job is lost.
+Koshy meets him outside the DySP office and boards the bus to Attappadi, seemingly to apologise to him, but due to ego, they both challenge one another, and Koshy leaves in his car.
+Furious at this blatant act of pride, Ayyappan savagely beats a small-time crook, Kuttamani (who was aiding Koshy), in front of Koshy and demolishes Kuttamani's illegal building.
+Visibly horrified at Ayyappan raining down fury on Kuttamani, Satheesh reveals to Koshy that 25 years ago, Ayyappan was a brutal communist leader, who had killed 13 men, as they were commissioned by the landlords to get rid of union workers during the Kummatti festival at Mundoor.
+He was caught by MLA Master Chathan and made to join the police force; he had also turned very mild.
+He finds out that Ayyappan had a nickname during those days of crime Mundoor Maadan (the vampire of Mundoor).
 Frustrated, Koshy goes to drink in Anaikatti.
-While returning to Attappadi, Kumaran is arrested and his car is impounded.
-Left without phone, purse and other options, Koshy starts to walk to Attappadi.
+While returning to Attappadi, Kumaran is arrested, and his car is impounded.
+Left without a phone, purse, or other options, Koshy starts to walk to Attappadi.

-Ayyappan picks him up on his bike and both taunt each other with death threats.
-Alighting from Ayyappan's bike, Koshy walks miles to Attappadi, where he is refused to lodge as per Ayyappan's instructions.
+Ayyappan picks him up on his bike, and both taunt each other with death threats.
+Alighting from Ayyappan's bike, Koshy walks miles to Attappadi, where he is refused lodging as per Ayyappan's instructions.
 Koshy's phone is illegally given to Ayyappan by a young constable.
 Ayyappan calls Kurian John and tells him that his son will be in grave danger soon.
-Hearing about this and concerned for his son's safety, Kurian sends Koshy's cousins to aid him, and covertly sends professional assailants as a precaution for his son's safety.
-The next day, Koshy and Ayyappan fight inside the police station, where the CI breaks up the fight, who assigns two policemen to guard Koshy at all times, but those policemen inform Ayyappan about Koshy's goons and Ayyappan thrashes them.
+Hearing about this and concerned for his son's safety, Kurian sends Koshy's cousins to aid him and covertly sends professional assailants as a precaution for his son's safety.
+The next day, Koshy and Ayyappan fight inside the police station, where the CI breaks up the fight, who assigns two policemen to guard Koshy at all times, but those policemen inform Ayyappan about Koshy's goons, and Ayyappan thrashes them.
 Kurian John uses his influence to get an arrest warrant for Ayyappan's wife Kannamma (and thus their toddler son) as she was affiliated with a Maoist organisation years ago.
 Koshy visits his home in Kattappana and asks Kurian to stop interfering in their tussle.
-Koshy's wife Ruby reprimands both of them and asks Koshy to amicably end the issue at once.
+Koshy's wife, Ruby, reprimands both of them and asks Koshy to amicably end the issue at once.
 Koshy realises that the peace of mind of his family is more important than his ego and decides to end this issue peacefully.
 With the help of his Priest cousin and lawyers, he frames a plan to save Ayyappan's job.